 The largest Russian bank initiated the digital transformation process in 2017 when the preparations for the migration of banking data from four rented data centers to the new bank-owned data center become.

 Today, despite its massive market share, Sberbank benchmarks its performance against technology companies, not other banks, in order to be able to respond to the changes at speed and scale.
 Sberbank Online has grown to be the largest alternative payment system to bank cards with an impressive 40 million monthly users.
+An example of digitalization in banking industry.

 With all the digital data available to them, Sberbank aims to have fully-filed profiles of 95% of its customers and base 90% of its sales consultations on these profiles by 2020.